 a seizure disorder;

 You may need to have a negative pregnancy test before starting this treatment.
 Do not use lenvatinib if you are pregnant.
 It could harm the unborn baby.
-Use effective birth control to prevent pregnancy while you are using this medicine and for at least 2 weeks after your treatment ends.
+Use effective birth control to prevent pregnancy while you are using this medicine and for at least 2 weeks after your last dose.

 How should I take lenvatinib?

 To get a full dose, you may need to take a combination of lenvatinib capsules with different amounts (strengths) of medicine in them.
 Follow your doctor's dosing instructions very carefully.

 To make swallowing easier, you may dissolve the capsules in water as follows:

 Measure 1 tablespoon of water or apple juice and pour the liquid into a small glass.